See below for answers to a number of frequently asked questions about the Beaver Valley Climbing Festival:

 To transfer a ticket, please email us at info@ontarioallianceofclimbers.ca with the name and email address of the person you’d like your ticket transferred to.

-Note that tickets purchased by active OAC members can only be transferred to other active members.
+Note that tickets purchased by active OAC members can only be transferred to other active members, as OAC members receive a discounted rate.

 Do I need to be an experienced climber to attend?

-No!
-We welcome all abilities and skill levels and offer clinics that range from introduction to climbing and gym to crag, to more advanced classes for those with more experience.
-Note that the Beaver Valley has very limited bouldering opportunities, and most climbs are only accessible for parties with a lead climber (i.e. top roping is not feasible unless someone first leads the route).
+Note that the Beaver Valley has very limited bouldering opportunities and most climbs are only accessible for parties with a lead climber (i.e. top roping is not feasible unless someone first leads the route).
+If you or your partners are unable to lead, we recommend signing up for a clinic or checking out the ACC topropes!

 Can I bring my dog?